iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 100. [Useful architectures](#useful-architectures)

 ### Introduction
 If you were to setup your website today, from scratch, how would you go about doing it?
 You'd probably have a single server to serve your website.
-You'll have something like this:
+In this single server setup, everything is running on one server: your web application, maybe a database, your cache etc. You'll have something like this:

 ![Basic-Simple-Setup-Flow](./images/system-design/basic-setup.png) [Image Credit](https://www.amazon.com/System-Design-Interview-insiders-Second/dp/B08CMF2CQF)

 A user would hit your website by either going to his/her browser or the mobile app, and enter the URL to your website.
 Next, this request will be routed to a domain name server that translates the address to an IP address and returns back to you.
-Next, you visit that IP address and the server returns the HTML page stored at the server.
+Let's talk a little more about the DNS:

+### DNS

+ Anything connected to the internet - laptops, phones etc has an IP address.
+A DNS's job is to convert the IP address to something more recognizable (from 64.202.189.170 to yourwebsite.com).
+So, when you type yourwebsite.com into your browser, your browser sends a query over the internet to find the website for yourwebsite.com.
+The query, in simplified terms, would be "What is the IP address of yourwebsite.com".
+The request is first sent to the **recursive resolver (RR)** (usually operated by your ISP).
+RR knows which other DNS servers might know the answer to your question.

+The first server RR talks to is called the **Root Server**.
+These servers are running all over the world and each one knows DNS information about top level domains.
+These root servers are placed strategically around the world to handle user traffic appropriately.
+The root server then returns the IP address to the recursive resolver.
+Since the internet supports IPv4 and IPv6, the recursive resolver returns both ip addresses.
+Finally, now that the recursive resolver has the answer for "What is the IP address of yourwebsite.com", it can go ahead and visit the IP address and the server at that address responds to your request.

 Now, say as your website grows, you want to show a personalized page for each visitor.
 To store each visitor's information, you need a data-store: ie database.
 This is what our flow would look like with a database: